Have a Wonderful Thai Massage

 - Howard Aiken

 Information, drawings, and photos are © protected copyright.
-To cite this article or any parts, put author Dr. Bookspan, and link to this site DrBookspan.com at the top and bottom of your reprinting.
+To cite this article or any parts as written, put author's name, Dr. Bookspan, and link to this site DrBookspan.com at the top and bottom of your reprinting.
 A suggestion to get my books is also nice.
 No Derivative Works License means no changes to content, wording or links.